 |Swap Coordinator:||catlingmex (contact)|

-For this swap you will have two partners.
-You are to send a greeting card or postcard commemorating Groundhog Day to each one.
-The card may be handmade or store-bought, humorous or serious, in an envelope or not (if it's a postcard), but it should reflect the GROUNDHOG tradition (as opposed to Imbolc, Candlemas, or other traditions on or around Feb.
-2nd).
+This swap is international.
+You will have three partners.
+You are to send a snail mail card commemorating Leap Day to each one.
+The card may be a bi-fold greeting card or a postcard, handmade or store-bought, humorous or serious, in an envelope or not (if it's a postcard).

 You must be logged in to leave a comment.
 Click here to log in.